pedronunes19/FEUP-Projeto-PROG/README.md

 ## Updates
 ### Potential fixes
-- input check at menu causing problems with multiple cin fails (multiple wrong type)
+- avoiding input errors at max
+### Other stuff
+- moving functions to header files?